elcicd/el-CICD-docs/README.md

 * Build and process the Dev environment OKD templates
 * Deploy the microservice to Dev, or to one of the Sandbox environments as chosen by the user

-Build to Dev is usually triggered via a webhook from Git whenever the development branch for a particular microservice's development branch is updated, and the pipeline attempts to build and deploy the microservice to the Dev environment.
+Build-to-Dev is usually triggered via a webhook from Git whenever the Development Branch for a particular microservice's has a new commit, and the pipeline attempts to build and deploy the microservice to the Dev environment.
 If the user chooses to execute the pipeline manually, they may choose:

 * The Git branch to build from
 * Whether to remove the currently deployed microservice first before redeploying